rijuvenator/DisplacedDimuons/Analysis/README.md

 `dumpers/` is my name for Python analysis scripts that print text to the screen, as opposed to making plots.
 Currently, the only relevant dumper is `cutEfficiencies.py`, which is a sort of test script for computing selection efficiences.
 As always, `runAll` submits jobs to the batch system.

-## Plotters
+## Analyzers

-`plotters/` is where I keep my plotting scripts.
+`analyzers/` is where I keep my analyzers: scripts that run over trees and create ROOT files containing histograms.

   * **genPlots.py** produces simple gen particle plots from the tree, calling `TTree::Draw()` directly and setting up some wrapper classes to do it neatly.
 It also sets _TTree_ aliases, for the same purpose.
-This script produces `.pdf` files directly.
+It writes histograms to ROOT files and runs quickly enough that a `runAll` is not necessary.
   * **analyzeReco.py** produces resolution and efficiency plots, and a few dimuon plots at the moment.
 Basically, any plots at reco level.
-It uses the full _Primitives_ machinery, uses _Selections_, and only writes histograms to ROOT files.
+It uses the full _Primitives_ machinery, uses _Selections_, and writes histograms to ROOT files.
 As always, `runAll` submits jobs to the batch system.
+  * **cutParameterDistributions.py** makes N-1 plots, distributions of the cut parameters.
+It uses the full _Primitives_ machinery, uses _Selections_, and writes histograms to ROOT files.
+As always, `runAll` submits jobs to the batch system.

+## Plotters

+`plotters/` is where I keep my plotting scripts.
+Mostly, they take root files from `../analyzers/roots/` and create PDFs.

+  * **makeGenPlots.py** opens the `hadd`-ed ROOT files produced by **genPlots.py** and produces actual styled `.pdf` plot files.
+It uses the _Plotter_ library.
   * **makeRecoPlots.py** opens the `hadd`-ed ROOT files produced by **analyzeReco.py** and produces actual styled `.pdf` plot files.
 It uses the _Plotter_ library.
+  * **TO DO**: make a **makeCutParameterDistributions.py** script which among other things draws a dashed line for the cut value

 For the purposes of the Javascript-based **Viewer**, I have a script, **convertone.sh**, that converts the `.pdf` files into `.png` files.
 I recommend the following for multiple conversions: